abstractguy/TSO_project/README.md

 It is available though.

 ## Simulation
-The *.STL files can be converted to *.URDF for simulation using a physics engine like Gazebo (or displayed using RVIZ) in ROS Kinetic (see software/jetson/jetson-containers/).
+The *.STL files can be converted to *.URDF for simulation using a physics engine like Gazebo (or displayed using RVIZ) in ROS Kinetic, all within Docker (see instructions in software/jetson/jetson-containers/README.md).
 If you add the Moveit plugins, simulation can run with the uARM in tandem.
 I have only ran physical and simulation movements separately in ROS and put the plan aside for lack of time and points.